neurophysik/jitcdde/docs/index.rst

 * If the shortest delay is larger than the recommended step size, the step size is increased.

-* If the calculating the next step took less than `pws_factor` iterations and the recommended step size is bigger than `pws_factor` times the shortest delay, the step size is increased.
+* If calculating the next step took less than `pws_factor` iterations and the recommended step size is bigger than `pws_factor` times the shortest delay, the step size is increased.

 * In all other cases, the step size is increased with a chance of `pws_base_increase_chance`.